-I’ve worked for, and learned from, several remarkable agencies in my career.
+I’ve worked for, and learned from, several remarkable agencies in my career (obviously this one is the best).
 Great account managers stand out in any agency environment, no matter the industry.
 They are able to build relationships with clients quickly, establishing trust out the gate.

 They speak in goals and objectives and provide strategies and tactics to overcome obstacles.